BenSimmers/TypeScript-Vite-React-app/README.md

 # TypeScript-Vite-React-app
-A template for React with TypeScript, Tailwind CSS, and Vite.
+A template for React with TypeScript, Tailwind CSS, and Vite with more features to come.
 Provides super fast and easy development with hot reloading.
-Gonna be making changes to this template as I go along, i normally use simplified versions of this template depending on the project.

 # Installation
 To use this template, you have 2 options: